-Article published by The Daily Telegraph, 5 May 2017. © Richard Kemp
+Article published in The Daily Express, 5 June 2017. © Richard Kemp

 TODAY we face the most serious threat to Britain since the Germans bombarded our cities with V1 and V2 missiles in 1944.